lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipelinetask.rst

         )
         ...

-The dimensions of your ``ApertureTaskConnections`` class are now ``visit`` and ``band``.
-However, all of your input datasets are themselves still defined over each of these dimensions, and also `detector`.
-That is to say you get one `calexp` for every unique combination of ``exposure``\ 's dimensions.
+The dimensions of your `ApertureTaskConnections` class are now ``visit`` and ``band``.
+However, all of your input data-sets are themselves still defined over each of these dimensions, and also ``detector``.
+That is to say you get one ``calexp`` for ever unique combination of ``exposure``\ 's dimensions.
-Because the tasks' dimensions are a more inclusive set of dimensions (less specified) you should expect that for a given unit of processing, there will be multiple values for each of the input dataset types along the `detector` dimension.
+Because the tasks's dimensions are a more inclusive set of dimensions (less specified) you should expect that for a given unit of processing, there will be multiple values for each of the input data-set types along the ``detector`` dimension.
 For example, in LSST there will be 189 detectors in each visit.
-You indicate to the execution framework that you expect there to be a list of datasets for each input (and in this case prerequisite input) by annotating the connection with the argument ``multiple``.
+You indicate to the execution framework that you expect there to be a list of datasets for each connection by adding ``multiple=True`` to its declaration.
 This ensures the values passed will be inside of a list container.

 As a caveat, depending on the exact data that has been ingested/processed, there may only be one data-set that matches this combination of dimensions